rahulk29/sim-enums/README.md

 - Element `i` of the output should be the output corresponding to input `i`.

 This example crate shows how a more strongly typed API can be layered upon this basic API.
-Using the API in this crate, you can do things like this:
+Using the API in this crate, you can do this:

 ```rs
 let simulator_output: (AcOutput, TranOutput) = simulator.simulate((AcInput, TranInput));